Skip to main content

 idDisplays the identifier of a canister.

-infoGet the hash of a canister’s WASM module and its current controller.
+infoGet the hash of a canister’s Wasm module and its current controller.

 installInstalls compiled code in a canister.